-The Maryland Soybean Board is now accepting applications for projects that promote soybeans or its many byproducts.
-Interested applicants are encouraged to submit a proposal by July 14.
+The Maryland Soybean Board is seeking proposals for projects that promote soybeans or their many by-products.
+Interested applicants should submit their proposals by July 15.

 About Maryland Soybean Board: The Maryland Soybean Board is funded by the national soybean checkoff program, which assesses one-half of one percent of the net market value of soybeans at the first point of sale.
 The board consists of ten volunteer farmer-directors and directs funds for research, marketing and education programs to benefit the Maryland soybean industry.

 Danielle Bauer Farace

 Soy Checkoff Builds Value for Maryland Soybean Farmers

 The Maryland Soybean Board (MSB) recently released their Soybean Sampler Annual Report, demonstrating how the soy checkoff has worked to build value for Maryland farmers over the past year.
 In 2021, the farmer leaders of MSB voted to fund over $440,000 in priority projects outlined in their strategic plan including Animal Agriculture, Consumer Education, Emerging Markets, Farmer Engagement, and Production Research.